charlesvill/ObsidianVault/ObsidianVault/Full Stack Dev/Javascript/Intermediate Javascript.md

 - What is namespace?
 		- its sometimes used interchangably with the word scope, but it's specifically the highest level of scope, the global scope
 	- what is lexical scope?
-		- variables or statements inside anotehr function, is under lexical or static slope or closure.
+		- variables or statements inside anotehr function, is under lexical or static scope or closure. static meaning accessible only within the scope of the function
 	- What is the difference between expressions and statements?
 		- expressions are bits of code that produce something 2+2 has the expression of 2, 2 and 2+2. each of those can be separate expressions
 		- statements are sequence of instructions for the computer to do something. statements have slots for expressions to come in